coryburt/coryburt.github.io/_posts/2017-10-23-The-Fable-of-the-Gullible-Gulls.md

 The more you think about this fable, the less believable it becomes.&nbsp; If there is a strain of truth in the events it depicts, it is almost certain that the traditional "Socialism Explanation" assigned to the story is a convenient fiction that twists the essential truth.&nbsp;
+I am certainly not arguing that thrift and self-reliance are not far preferrable to sloth and a sense of entitlement.&nbsp;
+But using this fable to make that point is so wrong that it stretches the bounds of irony.&nbsp;

-It seems more and more likely that the fable of the Gullible Gulls is *not* a moral tale about the follies of socialism and the evils of the dole at all.&nbsp;
+The fable of the Gullible Gulls is *not* a moral tale about the follies of socialism and the evils of the dole at all.&nbsp;
 It is, more accurately, a tragic story of the evils of greed, and how the follies of overexploitation and overconsumption -- things that are not inherent to socialism but rather to unfettered capitalism -- can devastate even the most resilient species.